-Somewhere along the line after the first few nights you have to work on changing this situation if you are not planning on having your dog in the bedroom for life.
+Somewhere along the line after the first few nights you have to work on changing the bedroom situation if you are not planning on having your dog in the bedroom for life.
 If you are happy for this then that’s fine but in my experience it will still require some proactive training to change the situation which may cause separation anxiety to develop as the puppy has become used to being with you overnight and bedtime becomes bedtime for all.

 I am very conscious of separation anxiety problems later on so it worth seeing the early days through in allowing your puppy time to grow an independence in being able to settle on their own.
 Collecting your puppy in the morning is advantageous as your puppy will have some time to get to know you and have a nap in the day time before the first night experience.
 Indeed being there for your puppy and on hand for the first few weeks during the day builds bonds and gives your puppy a sense of security in it’s new home and this helps the puppy feel safe to be able to self entertain and to self sooth into restful sleep.
 Being on hand does not mean never leaving your puppy alone at all, day alone times are built up gradually whilst you puppy has nap times and this helps to continue the good night-time regime .

-Puppies whining and crying within the first few nights can be heart breaking to hear and certainly offering some assurance that someone is about and they are not isolated is recommended but there is a fine line between being there for your puppy to see or becoming your puppy’s sleep comforter.
+If you puppy whines, barks or cries certainly offering some assurance that someone is about and they are not isolated is recommended but there is a fine line between being there for your puppy to see or becoming your puppy’s sleep comforter.

 Rescue puppies that have travelled from other countries may have experienced a grueling journey in confined spaces.
 In these cases, I may look to have a different routine for the first couple of nights to offer reassurance to the puppy that there are no more huge changes about to happen.
 For other puppies that have had just the one move from the breeder to their home then this is the regime I have successfully used with great results.

 - Firstly, a crate is a good long-term asset, but I much prefer to add an X pen to the crate joined onto the open end of the crate.
-Closed crates initially for puppies first experience in their new home can be confining and frightening.
+Closed crates initially for puppies first experience in their new home can be too confining and frightening.
 If your breeder has crated trained then this may be an option to continue but remember it is very different now for your puppy as it no longer as the company of it’s siblings.
 If using a crate only option be certain to obtain the biggest possible option you can accommodate so it works like an X-pen with a roof.
 Certainly, crate training can proceed if the aim is that your adolescent and adult dog are crate trained but if they have developed a crate phobia in those early days in their new home it is very difficult to eradicate that negative abandonment emotion.
 X pens can be purchased off eBay, Amazon and Pet Shop outlets and you can make the gates up as you wish.
 Ensure the height of the pen is suitable for the size of your puppy, they grow quickly so going higher is advised.
 I have attached example pictures below.
 If you do not have the space for this a utility area onto a kitchen area with a gate can be used as long as this area is not too isolating for the puppy.
 Be wary of baby gates as at this age a puppy can push their head through or bite the bars and get their teeth stuck on the rungs, so a purposeful dog gate is better.
 Or the use of plywood. mesh or cardboard attached to the outer side to prevent this from happening.

 - A kitchen/diner area is preferable than the lounge area as your puppy can have evening naps away from you which sets up your night-time routine nicely.
 If the apartment is in the lounge and your puppy has had your company all evening it can be too much of a sudden shock when it becomes darker, less noisy and puppy suddenly is all alone.